About charter schools

 About charter schools | kura hourua

-Charter schools are a new type of state-funded school operated under a contract between the Crown and a sponsor (an organisation or business approved by the Charter School Authorisation Board).
+Charter schools are a new type of state-funded school operated under a contract between the Crown and a sponsor (an organisation or business approved by the independent Charter School Authorisation Board).

 Sponsors will have greater flexibility in teaching, curriculum, governance, hours and days of operation, and funding, with the aim of achieving greater innovation in learning.